Allison H. Eid

-Allison Lynn Hartwell Eid (born January 7, 1965) is an American lawyer who serves as a United States circuit judge of the United States Court of Appeals for the Tenth Circuit since 2017.
+Allison Lynn Hartwell Eid (born 1965) is an American lawyer who serves as a United States circuit judge of the United States Court of Appeals for the Tenth Circuit since 2017.
 She previously served as an associate justice of the Colorado Supreme Court from 2006 to 2017.

 Early life and education

 Born in Seattle and raised in Spokane, Washington, by a single mother, Eid initially attended the University of Idaho before transferring to Stanford University, where she earned her Bachelor of Arts degree in American studies with distinction in 1987 and was a member of the Phi Beta Kappa honor society.
 After graduating, she served as a special assistant and speechwriter to President Ronald Reagan's secretary of education, William Bennett.
 She left the Department of Education to attend the University of Chicago Law School, where she was an articles editor of the University of Chicago Law Review.
-She graduated in 1991 with a J.D. degree with high honors and was elected to the Order of the Coif.
+She graduated in 1991 with a Juris Doctor with high honors and was elected to the Order of the Coif.